Updated April 13, 2021

-We’re lucky to live in Adelaide, but how many people have seen all of the parklands of the square mile?
+How many people have seen all of the parklands of the square mile of Adelaide?
 How many dogs?

-I’ve previously shared with you my favourite off-the-beaten-track dog walks around Adelaide, but this one’s special.
-It’s a celebration of the unique parklands that are the pride of Adelaide.
+I have previously shared with you my favourite off-the-beaten-track dog walks around Adelaide, but this one is a celebration of the unique parklands that are the pride of Adelaide.

 How To Follow The Walk